davidfischer-ch/ansible-role-libre-office/README.md

-# Ansible Role libre-office
+# Ansible Role Libre Office

 Library of Ansible plugins and roles for deploying various services.
 See [ansible-roles](https://github.com/davidfischer-ch/ansible-roles) for additional documentation.

-This repository hosts the role libre-office and may depend of other roles and plugins of the library.
+This repository hosts the role Libre Office and may depend of other roles and plugins of the library.

 ## Dependencies